Treatment Must Be Deployed in Tandem with “Supply-side” Interventions

 A Wide Range of Addiction Treatment Services to Clients Nationwide

-You won’t find a higher standard of care at any other inpatient or outpatient facility than at BoardPrep Recovery Center.
+You won’t find a higher standard of care at any other day-night or outpatient facility than at BoardPrep Recovery Center®.
 BoardPrep is an Accredited Behavioral Health Organization, garnering the Gold Seal for Quality from the Joint Commission.
 BoardPrep is an addiction treatment center that is clinician-owned by Nationally-recognized experts.
-BoardPrep Recovery Center is a drug and alcohol abuse rehab program with a highly experienced staff, providing compassionate treatment in safe, comfortable surroundings.
+BoardPrep Recovery Center® is a drug and alcohol abuse rehab program with a highly experienced staff, providing compassionate treatment in safe, comfortable surroundings.
 BoardPrep’s highly engaging approach, tailored treatment planning and tapering follow-up offers the best hope for full recovery.

 We also offer outpatient rehab with individually designed treatment plans.
 Both programs feature daily 12-step meetings, verified step work with a sponsor, and even in-home family therapy sessions.
 Additionally, we increase the chances of success by using innovative accountability tools like mobile breathalyzers and biomarker sampling for effective monitoring and recovery support that can lead to a fulfilling, productive new lease on life.

-BoardPrep Tampa Offers Affordable, Highly Effective, Inpatient and Outpatient Rehab for Treating Substance Abuse
+BoardPrep Tampa Offers Affordable, Highly Effective, Day-Night and Outpatient Rehab for Treating Substance Abuse

 Leading the staff of our rehabilitation center are John and Liz Harden, nationally-recognized and well-respected alcohol, drug and dual-diagnosis treatment professionals.
 Liz and John are pioneers in substance abuse treatment methods, with more than 55 years of combined experience in providing addiction treatment in Florida.
 Their mission is to provide the most engaging and effective treatment possible for alcohol and drug abuse – including addiction to cocaine, heroin, pills, marijuana, and many other substances – using the most advanced insight and technology.
 They lead a team of highly experienced, licensed professionals, who are committed to providing compassionate and effective addiction interventions that promote successful recovery.
 Plus, they specialize in providing treatment for licensed health professionals and employees in safety-sensitive positions, tailoring a treatment plan that results in professional advocacy that will help them to return to work.